 “Whenever you try to reach for something your belly is exposed.
-It’s not nice looking,” Wang, 46, said of the scar from the caesarean birth of her daughter two decades ago that would soon be covered by a kitten tattoo.
+It’s not nice looking,” Wang, 46, said of the scar from the cesarean birth of her daughter two decades ago that would soon be covered by a kitten tattoo.

 China has one of the highest C-section rates in the world, reaching a peak between 2004 and 2008 when nearly half of the country’s babies were born using the procedure, the World Health Organisation said in 2010.